FernRicaurte/python_practice_files/README.md

 - creating a python virtual environment
 - using an open API and API with key
 - functions
-- classes, objects, methods, inheritance
+- classes, objects, methods, inheritance., method override, super()
 - ...etc to be continued and added